 Our Family Law team is headed by Avril Croud, a family lawyer with more than 30 years of experience in helping families to resolve issues surrounding divorce and separation.
 Avril is a member of the Law Society’s Family Law Panel and the family law support network Resolution.

-Our family law team also benefits from the expertise of Partner Deborah Nicholson and Associate Solicitor Carole Webb.
+Our family law team also benefits from the expertise of Deborah Nicholson.
 Deborah has more than 30 years’ experience in family law and is a Resolution accredited specialist and trained collaborative lawyer.
-Carole has over 25 years’ legal experience and is a Resolution-trained Mediator and an Advanced member of the Law Society’s Family Law Panel.

 Our accreditation by the Law Society for Family Law and Family Law Advanced recognises our expertise across a wide range of family law matters, including more specialist services such as children law, international divorce and complex financial settlements.